leipzig/SandwichesWithSnakemake/README.md

 ```
 Why didn't this work?
 Because Snakemake has no idea what you are trying to make.

 A wildcard rule is a recipe, not a target.
 You might say, "hey why didn't it just look in the `kids` folder and then make a sandwich for each of them?"
-(This is actually done in the `glob.snake` example below.)
+(This approach is implemented in the `glob.snake` example below.)

 The `kids` directory in this example was named just for neatness.
 Our rule could just as easily been:
 ```